massongit/content/files/en-us/web/css/color_value/color-mix/index.md

 {{EmbedLiveSample("using_hue_interpolation_in_color_mix", "100%", 440)}}

 With `longer hue` the increments or decrements between colors will always be the same or larger than when using `shorter hue`.
-Use `increasing hue` or `descreasing hue` when the direction of the hue value change is more important than the length between values.
+Use `increasing hue` or `decreasing hue` when the direction of the hue value change is more important than the length between values.

 ## Specifications